RoxyVania/scrapyardmaiden.net/README.md

-this is my first little programming project or whatever, it's fun so far even though i have absolutely no fucking clue what i'm doing.
+this is my first little programming project or whatever, it's fun so far even though i have absolutely no fucking clue what i'm doing. more detailed history/thoughts/ramblings can be found on the site itself (bottom right button)